akubera/aberdeen/README.rst

 ========

-Simple python script for taking a directory of markdown files and generating/storing the backend of a blog.œ
+Simple python script for taking a directory of markdown files and generating/storing the backend of a blog.

 The goal is to enable quick editing of simple text-files and posting them to a database via a push to a git branch (default 'public').